-The dives here are fantastic, the sites are at the height of their reputation, especially the reifs ofApo Island.
-But I'll come back to it ...
+The diving here is fantastic, the sites live up to their reputation, especially the reefs ofApo Island.
+But I'll come back to that...

 Twin Lakes Excursion

-Tuesday, before attacking for good the dives, I agreed a day of stroll.
-An excursion to the park Twin Lakes, the twin lakes, three quarters of an hour drive from Dauin.
+Tuesday, before attacking for good the dives, I allowed myself a day of walk.
+A trip to the park of Twin Lakesthe twin lakes, three quarters of an hour drive from Dauin.

 Lake Balinsasayao, about twenty kilometers from Dumaguete.

 On the program: a short walk on a path of big slippery stones in the mountains, between the lakes.
 Balinsasayao and Danao.
 The view is beautiful, despite the rain.

-Full of huge trees and bugs more or less friendly to observe, fearsome centipedes of good size carpets under the ferns (their bites can be very painful) has a majestic eagle, flying in plane flight over the canopy of the trees.
+Full of huge trees and more or less friendly critters to observe, from the dreaded millipedes of great size lurking under the ferns (their bites can be quite painful) to a majestic eagle, flying over the canopy of the trees.

-On the way, we meet two girls, cute full, who hide under large leaves picked in the jungle, as an umbrella.
+On the way, we cross two cute kids, who take shelter under big leaves picked in the jungle, as an umbrella.

-It is a popular walk place.
+It is a popular place for walking.
 There are benches and awnings, sometimes with barbecue, on the banks of the first lake.
-Canoes can be rented, boat rides.
+Canoes can be rented and boats can be used.

-But here, with the rain and the wind, we prefer to stay under the cover of the well named "rainforest".
+But here, with the rain and the wind, we prefer to stay under the cover of the "rainforest", well named for the fact.

-The walk is followed by a picnic at the lake, then, on the way back, a small stop at Dumaguete or I have to change money.
+The walk is followed by a picnic by the lake, then, on the way back, a short stop at Dumaguete or I have to change money.

-The operation is done in the street of the church, near the central park, with types capes caps and provided with calculators, the pockets filled with bundles of notes.
+The operation is done in the street of the church, near the central park, with guys wearing caps and carrying calculators, their pockets filled with bundles of bills.
 They offer a more interesting rate than the banks.
 The place is known.
-Even local hoteliers are changing their money here.
+Even the local hoteliers change their money here.